Ministry of Finance (Malawi)

 The Malawian Ministry of Finance (Chichewa: Unduna wa Chuma), (Chitumbuka: Unduna wavya Chuma) is a Malawian ministry.
-The ministry is responsible for state finance, including taxation, the state budget, and economic policy in Malawi.
+The ministry is responsible for state finance, including taxation, the state budget, regulation and economic policy in Malawi.

 The current minister of finance is Sosten Gwengwe (Malawi Congress Party).
 The department reports to the Parliament of Malawi.

 History

 The ministry of finance was established in 1963 during the colonial period of Malawi.
-The first Ministers of Finance was Henry Phillips from 1963 to 1964.
+The first Minister of Finance was Henry Phillips from 1963 to 1964.

 Organization

 The ministry is divided into the following sections: